Version 1.4 (April 23, 2019)

 - The option to collate printed pages now explicitly set for printers that support it when the value “—nocollate” is not included in the command line statement.

-- Corrected a message that provided the wrong program name in output when a license error was detected.
+- Corrects a message that provided the wrong program name in output when a license error was detected.